brunoguilherme1/blueskypost/README.md

 agent/text_analyzer.py
 ```

+The planner returns structured JSON with a draft interpretation, unknown terms, confidence level, retrieval decision, and search queries.

 ### 4. Search and Retrieval

-If the planner decides that external context is needed, the system runs web search using DuckDuckGo Search (`ddgs`), filters irrelevant results, and formats the retrieved snippets into LLM-ready context.
+When external context is needed, the system runs web search using DuckDuckGo Search (`ddgs`), filters irrelevant results, and formats retrieved snippets into context that can be used by the final explanation model.

 Main file: